 4 oz is fine for small projects like a handbag but I recommend grabbing the quart of denatured alcohol for something the size of a recliner.

-Apply two thin coats (4 hours apart) with a wool dauber on leather.
-I did one coat on my synthetic projects.
+Two thin coats (4 hours apart) are recomended.
+I did one coat on my projects.
 The dye is extremely thin so be cautious not to spill it.
 I poured mine in a plastic container to dip into.
 Allow the dye 24 hours to dry before sealing.
 Fiebing’s Purple Leather Dye is $8 for 4 oz or $22 for 32 oz on Amazon.
 It retails for $7 for 4 oz or $26 for 32 oz (+ S&H) through Fiebing’s.
 Between the two projects I used roughly 20 oz of dye.

 I began by using a foam brush to apply the dye but that soaked up too much product.
 I ended up using wool daubers for the rest of the projects.
 They work great for a smooth application.